Quick start

 Note

-The partition size estimation is disabled for custom partition generators.
+Partition size estimation is disabled for custom partition generators.

 Nested parallel function calls